AlexiosPatelis/doctor-appointment/README.md

  - for modern UI components

 ### **Admin Creation**
--Test that everything runs: docker ps
+- Test that everything runs: docker ps
--If backend container is Up, then: docker exec -it doctor-backend sh -Inside container run this script: node scripts/makeAdmin.js alexios alexios
+- If backend container is Up, then: docker exec -it doctor-backend sh
+- Inside container run this script: node scripts/makeAdmin.js alexios alexios